enoumanah/project-based-learning-html-css/README.md

 ### 3. Simple Landing Page
 This is the third project in my HTML/CSS project-based learning path.
 It's a clean and responsive landing page built with just HTML and CSS — no frameworks, no fancy JS — just raw front-end fundamentals.

+### 4. Creative Blog Layout
+Welcome to Project 4 of my **Project-Based Learning Path for HTML & CSS**!

+This project is a **visually vibrant blog layout** built with only HTML and CSS (with a tiny bit of JavaScript for dark mode).
+It features a clean design with:
+- A **featured blog post**
+- **Article cards** laid out in a grid
+- A **sidebar** with categories and a newsletter signup
+- A fully functional **Dark Mode toggle**

+No backend or frameworks — just pure front-end creativity.

 -----

 ## How to Run